-Tasks Status Next steps Responsible in Division 2019) (THE PEP; further on Sustainable Urban Mobility and Planning (see also 5.20).
-3. Continue to provide support to THE PEP.
-2. WP.29 secretariat development of local pollutant module of ForFITS; reviews on green transport and mobility) cal pollutant odule of was held as part of the 34 th session of WP.5.
-The workshop stressed the importance of development of a sound regulatory framework on national and 4.
-Report annually to ITC on transport aspects related to the circular economy and green transport.5.
+- 1. Continue work on sustainable transport and urban mobility. - 2.
+Continue applying ForFITS. - 3.
+Continue to provide support to THE PEP. - 4.
+Report annually to ITC on transport aspects related to the circular economy and green transport. - 5.
 Review green transport initiatives within a working party bringing together the initiatives of the division.

-3. THE PEP secretariat4.
-All relevant WPs secretaries5.
-ITC secretariat An inter-regional workshop on electrification of urban mobility - opportunities and challenges for transport, energy and spatial planning was held in conjunction with the WP.5 thirty-fifth annual session. initiatives of the division.
-THE PEP (not a subsidiary body of ITC) focuses as per its mandate on specific elements of urban mobility.
-There are - ongoing cross divisional activities on circular economy and green transport.
-The secretariat is implementing the recommendations for ForFITS following its evaluation during the 2014-2018 period.
+- 1. WP.5 secretary and the THE PEP secretariat

+- 2. WP.29 secretariat

+- 3. THE PEP secretariat

+- 4. All relevant WPs secretaries

+- 5. ITC secretariat

+Responsible in Tasks Status Next steps Division The secretariat is implementing the recommendations for ForFITS following its evaluation during the 2014-2018 period.
 Interactions with existing modelling groups and modelling tools is being sought to strengthen ForFITS modelling capabilities with minimal resources while ensuring consistency of results between various tools.
-A workshop was help within the framework of the car sharing and carpooling project to present the background study on this sector to Central Asian countries.
+A workshop was held within the framework of the car sharing and carpooling project to present the background study on this sector to Central Asian countries.
 The project continues with the current focus on providing advice on the potential legal framework for allowing car sharing and car pooling initiatives in three Central Asian member States.
-5.24 Assess the impact of climate change on transport infrastructure WP.5 supports this priority action.
-WP.5 published a report on Climate Change Impacts and Adaptation for International Transport Networks in February 2020 prepared by its Group of Experts on Climate Change Impacts and Adaptation for Transport Networks and Nodes.
-The work continues and is further expanded by the group of experts on assessment of climate Continue and further expanded the work on climate changes impacts on transport during 2020-2025 mandate of the Group of Experts on Assessment of Climate Change Impacts and Adaptation for Inland Transport (EGCCIA).
-WP.5 and EGCCIA secretaries change impacts and adaptation for inland transport within its 2020-2025 mandate.
+5.24 Assess the impact WP.5 supports this priority action.
+Continue and further WP.5 and WP.5 published a report on Climate expanded the work on EGCCIA of climate change on transport Change Impacts and Adaptation for climate changes impacts on secretaries transport during 2020-2025 International Transport Networks in infrastructure February 2020 prepared by its Group mandate of the Group of of Experts on Climate Change Impacts Experts on Assessment of and Adaptation for Transport Networks Climate Change Impacts and Nodes.
+The work continues and is and Adaptation for Inland further expanded by the group of Transport (EGCCIA). experts on assessment of climate change impacts and adaptation for inland transport within its 2020-2025 mandate.
 The main tasks concern: (a) development of new maps presenting projections for extreme weather events and linked to specific weather phenomena thresholds; (b) discussion on stress tests for transport infrastructure; (c) preparation of business case for adaptation in transport; and (d) discussion on database of adaptation measures for transport.
+The Group elaborated a framework for stress tests of transport assets/networks to climate hazards and also developed a guide for adaptation pathways in transport sector.
+An international conference for Mediterranean countries was organized together with France, UNESCWA and CETMO to raise awareness and exchange knowledge and practices on climate change adaptation in transport.
+It was held in Marseille on 15-16 May 2023.